Code-Institute-Submissions/mendesfsweden-MilestoneProject3/README.md

         1. In the "Recipes" section, a search bar is available to the user in order to search for a recipe by name.

+-   #### Frequent User Goals

+    1. As a Frequent User, I want to be able to check if there are any new recipes added.

+        1. At the home page, the user will find a section displaying the last three recently added recipes.

+     2. As a Frequent User, I want to be able to check which recipes are the most viewed.

+        1. At the home page, the user will find a section displaying the three most viewed recipes.

 ## Deployment